raopavan203/raopavan203.github.io/final-report.md

 };
 ```
 #### Operations:
-Following key operations are supported by the dedup library:
+Following key operations are supported by the dedup library: <br>
-rabin_init() : initialises the rabinpoly struct and constructs lookup buffers
+rabin_init() : initialises the rabinpoly struct and constructs lookup buffers <br>
-compute_rabin_segments() : Performs the actual computation of finding the markers/chunk boundaries
+compute_rabin_segments() : Performs the actual computation of finding the markers/chunk boundaries <br>
-rabin_reset(): Use this to use the same rabinpoly struct for a different file
+rabin_reset(): Use this to use the same rabinpoly struct for a different file <br>
-rabin_free(): Called at the end to free all resources allocated by rabin_init()
+rabin_free(): Called at the end to free all resources allocated by rabin_init() <br>

 #### Input and Output to the algorithm:
+* Input : <br>
-Input : Pointer to the input datastream whose chunk boundaries are to be found
+Pointer to the input datastream whose chunk boundaries are to be found <br>
+* Output : <br>
-Output : List of marker positions indicating chunk boundaries in input data, and number of markers found
+List of marker positions indicating chunk boundaries in input data, and number of markers found <br>

 ## 2.3.
 Motivation for parallel dedup (Computationally expensive part)